jacobgodwin/library-project/README.md

-# library-project
+# Library Project

-Library project for The Odin Project
+Library project for The Odin Project demonstrating DOM manipulation with JavaScript.